 What is the 1X2 market?

-1X2 is the standard football match-result market: "1" is a home win, "X" is the draw, "2" is an away win.
-It's the simplest football bet and the one most heavily traded.
-Bookmaker margins on the 1X2 market vary from around 3% at the sharpest exchange-backed pricing to 8-10% at softer retail-facing books.
-If you compare the three 1X2 prices across two or three bookmakers before placing a bet, you'll often find one book materially ahead on one outcome.
-Price-checking across two or three books before placing a 1X2 bet is worth the 30 seconds.
+Bookmaker margins on 1X2 vary from around 3% at the sharpest exchange-backed pricing to 8-10% at softer retail-facing books.
+Compare three 1X2 prices across two or three bookmakers before placing a bet and you'll often find one book materially ahead on one outcome.
+Price-checking across two or three books on a 1X2 bet is worth the 30 seconds.

 What is Asian handicap betting?